peteroupc/peteroupc.github.io/colorgen.md

 A color's _hue_ (_h_, an angle in radians) can be derived from a CIELAB color with a method demonstrated in the following pseudocode.
 (Radians can be converted to degrees by multiplying by `180 / pi`.)
-Hue is 0 or greater and less than 2&pi; (from red at roughly 0 to yellow to green to cyan to blue to magenta to red).
+Hue is 0 or greater and less than 2&pi; (from magenta at roughly 0 to red to yellow to green to cyan to blue to magenta).

     METHOD LabToHue(lab)
         h = atan2(lab[2], lab[1])